-When most people exercise they put on their special exercise clothes and go to their purpose built place of training with special equipment and machines.
-This is fine for most people, because most people exercise to get fit.
+When most people exercise, they put on their special exercise clothes.
+They go to their purpose-built place of training with special equipment and machines.
+This is fine for most people because most people exercise to get fit.

 The Survival Fitness Plan is different.
 We train for functionality in real-life situations.
-There is no doubt that you will get fit but it is a by-product of the real purpose – to train your mind and body in escape, evasion, and survival skills.
+You will get fit, but it is a by-product of the real purpose.
+The real purpose of training your mind and body in SERE skills.

 A side effect of this is that being aware is transparent.
 People (would be attackers) notice that you are aware which makes you less of a target.

 Train in all terrains and all types of weather.
 Your attacker will not care if it is raining.
 He/she may even see it as an advantage.
 Train in it and the advantage will be yours.

 There are some exceptions.